k-dang/k-dang.github.io/src/data/projects/manga-reader.md

 tags: ["React Native", "Expo"]
 ---

-A mobile app that grabs and displays manga, includes library functionality and progress tracking
+This Expo React Native app fetches and displays manga from various sources, featuring a user-friendly library system with progress tracking.